bshreyas13/DeepLearningLab/README.md

-# codeGen
+# LLM Lab
-Repo for a general framework to test multipl;e conde generation LLMs.
+The project contains a framework for easily testing opensource-LLMs from hugging face.
+You will need to clone the HF repo for any model of interest currently.

 ## Supported Models

 * DeepSeek
-* code-gemma : works with role set to user
+* code-gemma
 * Codestral : Test Pending